brittanyrw/emojiscreen/README.md

 ## Contributing 🎁

 Below are instructions for how to contribute to this project.
-The easiest way to make a contribution is to add a `Emoji Card` to the website (you can add multiple shows or movies).
+The easiest way to make a contribution is to add an `Emoji Card` to the website (you can add multiple shows or movies).
 Each card should be added in the `data.js` file as an object.

 For more advanced ways to contribute, see the repo Issues.
 If you want to work on one of the features but aren't sure where to start, write a comment and I will be happy to help you out or get you started.
+You are also welcome to suggest other features [by adding an Issue](https://github.com/brittanyrw/emojiscreen/issues).

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
 First time pull-requests are encouraged and you can make multiple pull requests if you desire.
-If you run into trouble, feel free to create an Issue!
+If you run into trouble, feel free [to create an Issue](https://github.com/brittanyrw/emojiscreen/issues)!

 ## Table of Contents